A repeat drink-driver who blew more than twice the legal limit after being stopped on his way home has pleaded guilty today.

 Campbell Geoffrey Armstrong, 39, who has three drink-driving convictions, was stopped by police in Canterbury last week while riding a BMW motorbike.

 The concrete worker, from Waikuku Beach 25km north of Christchurch, recorded a breath-alcohol reading of 1082 micrograms of alcohol per litre of breath.
 The legal limit 400mcg.

-Rangiora District Court was told today that Armstrong had been drinking at home before going to attend an AA meeting in Kaiapoi.
+Rangiora District Court was told today that Armstrong had been drinking at home before going to attend a community meeting for alcohol related issues in Kaiapoi.

 Armstrong was stopped in Kaiapoi on June 4 about 7.30pm after police received a tip-off from an anonymous informant that a man might be driving while intoxicated.